LinkNexus/Social-Network/README.md

 ## Usage

-- **Styling**: The styling is made by tailwind.
-Many of the elements are made from ShadCN UI, hence just the modifying the global css variables may help to change the styling to your wants.
+- **Styling**: The styling is made by using pure css in the file called Styles/Style.css.
-- **Build for Production**: Run `npm run build` to create an optimized production build in the `build/` directory.

 ---